 ELECTRONIC APPLICATION PROCEDURE: All proposal applications must be submitted electronically to the VT Space Grant Office.

-The electronic submission must be made no later than 11:59 pm on March 2, 2020.
-The proposal packet described above must be saved as a single PDF file and emailed to Ms. Debra Fraser (email@example.com) with CC to Director Bernard Cole (SG.Director@uvm.edu).
+The proposal packet described above must be saved as a single PDF file and emailed to Program Administrator Ellen KW Brennan, PhD (Ellen.Brennan@uvm.edu) with CC to Director Bernard Cole, PhD (SG.Director@uvm.edu).
+Applications are now closed, and the timeline for the next round of proposals will be announced soon.

 1. Note that the availability and number of these awards are subject to annual NASA funding allocations.